The Ultimate Italy Packing List for Fall

-What to Pack for Italy in Fall: FREE Printable Italy Packing List
+What to Pack for Italy in Fall With a FREE Printable

 This article may contain affiliate links, meaning we get a small commission at no extra cost to you if you make a purchase through one of them.
 Alpacka My Bags is by no means responsible for any products or services purchased with any third-party provider.

 Are you planning an Italian getaway this fall?
-October is a great time to visit Italy as the weather has cooled off, but it’s not too chilly to spend all day exploring outside.
-And generally, tourism slows down this time of year, so there will be fewer people at popular tourist attractions, restaurants, etc.
+This is a great time to visit Italy as the weather has cooled off, but it’s not too chilly to spend all day exploring outside.
+And generally, tourism slows down this time of year, so there will be fewer people around.

-Typically, the weather in Italy in October is between the 50s to 70s.
+Typically, the weather in Italy in the fall is between the 50s to 70s (°F).
 However, it’s always a good idea to be prepared for slightly cooler or hotter weather when traveling this time of year.
 And your location within Italy will also make a difference.
 I've visited Cinque Terre and Rome within a week of each other (northern and mid-Italy), and the temperature was vastly different in both places.
-We were wearing jackets and long pants in Cinque Terre, but short sleeve shirts in Rome.

 Layers make for the easiest way to deal with unpredictable weather.
 Wearing a short sleeve shirt, for example, but bringing a jacket in case it gets cold, is more convenient than wearing a sweater or long sleeve and roasting all day long because it's warmer than you thought it would be.
 But let’s throw that stress of packing out of the window; we’ve got it all figured out for you!
-So, what should you pack for Italy in October?
+Here is the ultimate Italy packing list for fall!

 As mentioned above, it’s a good idea to bring along a jacket to Italy in the fall as temps can reach the 50s.
 You don’t want to let the chill ruin your Italian adventures!
 There are so many sites to see no matter where you go in Italy, and chances are you’ll be walking outdoors a lot.
 So pack a jacket easy enough to carry with you or throw in your bag.

-You’ll definitely want to bring pants of some kind.
-Chances are, it will be too cold for any shorts or skirts in Italy in October, so long pants or capris are a great choice.
-We both like to bring nicer, classier pants to wear out and about and to dinners, etc., but we also bring a comfier pair of pants specifically for travel days.
-This is if we plan on going to multiple places in one country and know we’ll have some long train rides or plane rides.
-You also will not see locals wearing shorts in October, so bring a couple of pairs of pants and you’ll be set!
+You’ll definitely want to bring long pants of some kind.
+Chances are, it will be too cold for any shorts or skirts in Italy in the fall, so long pants or capris are a great choice.
+I like to bring nicer pants to wear to dinner, etc., but I also bring a comfier pair of pants like joggers, especially for travel days.

 If you tend to run hot or know you’ll be traveling around southern Italy, then short sleeves are a great idea to pack.
 They also make for perfect layering.
 The sun is very toasty in Italy, so you might start your day comfortably and warm enough in a short sleeve shirt, but by dinner time you’ll be chillier.
 And that’s where your jacket that you packed comes in handy!

 Chances are, you will be covering lots of ground and walking a lot in Italy.
 There are so many historical monuments and tourist attractions to see in pretty much every city in Italy, and many are within walking distance of each other.
-So pack your most comfortable pair of tennis shoes and get those legs ready for walking.
+So pack your most comfortable pair of walking shoes and get those legs ready for walking.
 My go-to travel shoes are Allbirds!

-If you run cold, then one long sleeve or sweater can be thrown into your suitcase.
-As soon as the sun goes down, you’ll immediately get chillier, so having a nice sweater you can wear out for dinner or for waking up early to see the sunrise is a great idea.
+If you run cold, then a long sleeve shirt, sweater, or cardigan is a good idea to pack as well.
+As soon as the sun goes down, you’ll immediately get chillier, so having a basic long sleeve shirt you can wear out for dinner or for waking up early to see the sunrise is a great idea.
 Which, by the way, you don’t want to miss out on an Italian sunrise.

 These are obvious, but they get forgotten the most.
 Pack socks for all of your walking adventures and make sure your feet stay warm.
 You won’t need super thick or long socks unless you plan on visiting the Dolomites or somewhere else in northern Italy.
 Just don’t forget these necessities!

 You also want to be comfortable when you’re sleeping, so you can rest and get ready for more walking and adventuring the next day!
-We recommend a short sleeve shirt and a pair of breathable pants for pajamas.
-You most likely won’t need super thick winter pajamas in Italy in October, but be prepared for chillier nights.
+We recommend a pair of breathable pajamas.
+You most likely won’t need super thick winter pajamas in Italy in the fall, but be prepared for chillier nights.
 Every Airbnb we stayed in had heaters, so you should be able to warm up your place if necessary.

 For Northern Italy & Naturally Cold People

-If you’re planning on visiting northern Italy in October, you probably want to bring along the following items as well.
+If you’re planning on visiting northern Italy in the fall, you probably want to bring along the following items as well.
 It’s significantly colder than southern Italy, so if you have room in your bag, throw in a few extra layers so you can make the most of your time here and explore to the max without freezing.
-I run very cold, so I'm glad I had the following items with me!

 Especially if you’re going to visit the mountains or the northern Italian coast, you’ll want to pack a beanie or two as well.
 The wind by the coast gets very nippy, but the coastal views are still incredible.
 So pack a beanie and hike along the coast for some dreamy views without freezing your bum off.

 Having another warm layer is a good idea if you plan on doing outdoor activities, such as hiking.
-Comfort is also important, so having a sweatshirt to throw on in the chilly mornings and evenings is nice.
-If you have room in your suitcase, throw in another layer such as a sweatshirt.
+Comfort is also important, so having a sweatshirt or thick cardigan to throw on in the chilly mornings and evenings is nice.

 Extras, Not to be Forgotten